raganwald/javascript-allonge/manuscript/markdown/Instances and Classes/binding.md

       someView.render()
     });

-This tells `someModel` that when it invoked a `change` event, it should call the anonymous function that in turn invoked `someView`'s `.render` method.
-Wouldn't it be simpler to simply write:
+This tells `someModel` that when it invokes a `change` event, it should call the anonymous function that in turn invokes `someView`'s `.render` method.
+Wouldn't it be simpler to write:

     someModel.on('change', someView.render);